ezsolti/RFP/README.md

 - pandas
 - openMC python API

-We have prepared a Virtual Ubunutu with the required software pre-installed.
+We have prepared a Virtual Ubuntu with the required software pre-installed.
 If you would like to use it, please contact us.

 ## Contribution